Martian (The War of the Worlds): In the novel

-Little about the Martians is definitive, the story being told by a first-person narrator.

 The Martians are described as octopus-like creatures: the "body" consisting of a disembodied head nearly 4 ft across, having two eyes; a V-shaped, beak-like mouth; and two branches each of eight 'almost whip-like' tentacles, grouped around the mouth, referred to as the 'hands'.
 They reproduce asexually, by "budding" off from a parent.
 Internally, the Martians consist of a brain, lungs, heart, and blood vessels; they have no organs for digestion, and therefore sustain themselves on Earth by mechanically transfusing blood via pipettes from other animals, notably humans.
 The ear, a single tympanic membrane located on the back of the head, is believed "useless" in Earth's denser atmosphere.

-The Martians' arrival on Earth is aboard large, cylindrical spacecraft launched from some kind of immense cannon on Mars.
-Their chief weapon of war is the 'Heat-Ray', a directed-energy weapon capable of incinerating any organism it strikes.
+The Martians' arrival on Earth is aboard a large, cylindrical spacecraft launched from some sort of immense space gun on Mars.
+Their chief weapon of war is the Heat-Ray, a directed-energy weapon capable of incinerating any organism it strikes.
 This is mounted on an articulated arm attached to the front of the tall tripod, called a 'fighting-machine' in Wells' novel, which travels across the landscape destroying humans and their habitat.
-A secondary weapon, the "Black Smoke," is a toxic gas released from canisters launched at a distance from Bazooka-like tubes, referred to in the novel as a "gun," which kills humans and animals alike; it is rendered harmless by Martian high-pressure steam jets and water.
+A secondary weapon, the "black smoke", is a toxic gas released from canisters launched at a distance from bazooka-like tubes, referred to in the novel as a "gun," which kills humans and animals alike; it is rendered harmless by Martian high-pressure steam jets and water.
 Mention is also made of a Martian aircraft, but it is hardly seen, except to possibly spread the deadly Black Smoke from above over a wider area.
+A red weed (or red creeper) is left as an indicator of their presence with floral or fungal ties to their home world.